ITR Filing Deadline Missed?

 Payment Mode: Donations must be made through valid modes like cheques, drafts, or online transfers.
 Cash donations exceeding Rs.
 2,000 are not eligible for deduction.

-Who Can Claim: This deduction is available to all taxpayers except those with income from business or profession under the new tax regime (Section 115BAC).
+Who Can Claim: This deduction is available to all taxpayers except those with income from business or profession taxpayers opting for the new tax regime (Section 115BAC).

 Frequently Asked Questions